 But then, something changed during March 2020 and the consumer surge for skincare took a sudden turn in direction and reached new search heights…

 Despite the odds, consumer behaviour shifted from March 2020, and online sales in beauty and skincare increased by 73% with many companies recording their best sales yet.
 Emerging brands such as Beauty Pie, Glossier and By HumanKind have also been reaping the rewards of influencer marketing across their social channels, reaching new audiences who are actively looking for skincare products.
 Despite experts expecting a real downturn for skincare and cosmetics, the global industry grew on average at 3.6% for 2020 and is set to continue.
-We previously covered the ‘Covid Boom’ for the skincare industry from a trends point of view, with a focus on skincare conditions as the search term ‘skincare routine’ grew by 5x YoY.
+We previously covered the ‘Covid Boom’ for the skincare industry from a consumer trends point of view, with a focus on skincare conditions as the search term ‘skincare routine’ grew by 5x YoY.

 Significantly, research amongst our own skincare clients has indicated the majority of consumers are using their mobiles to browse or search for skincare and beauty products, compared to any other device- despite the fact we’ve all been at home using laptops or desktops.
 The graph below shares some insights from one of our clients who have seen a consistent increase in mobile visits to their site, compared to any other device throughout 2020.
 Similarly, L’Oreal reported 93% of all their web traffic during the lockdown came from mobile devices too, indicating a real shift in how consumers actively browse and buy.